sarahqd/sarahqd.github.io/_posts/2025-1-14-Strategies-for-effective-talk.md

 ## Ask open-ended questions

+The worst thing in a conversation is no questions.
+You show little interest in others and they can sense that.
+Personally, I'd prefer to be alone rather than engage with people who only talk about themselves.

-You shall ask questions if you'd like to know more about others.
+You shall ask questions if you'd like to build a conversation and know more about others.
 Closed-ended questions come with a shallow answer.

 "When will the meeting begin?"
 "9:00 a.m."